Click on the map for more!

-There’s more to the map, which goes west past Oneota.)
-Luce’s Dock Office belonged to Sidney Luce, Duluth pioneer and one of its early mayors.
-It was at roughly 3rd Ave E. on the lake so closer to Carmody than Luce….
+There's more to the map, which goes west past Oneota.
+Luce's Dock Office belonged to Sidney Luce, Duluth pioneer and one of its early mayors.
+It was at roughly Third Avenue East on the lake, closer to Carmody than Luce.

-Ojibwe and Dakota before them lived on MN Point, and some Ojbwe stayed quite a while once it became Duluth.
-There were actually several grave sites (the map shows another on Rice’s Point), at least one of which exposed its bones and artifacts after a storm, (Sorry, I don’t have the dates handy).
+Ojibwe and Dakota before them lived on Minnesota Point, and some Ojbwe stayed quite a while once it became Duluth.
+There were actually several grave sites (the map shows another on Rice's Point), at least one of which exposed its bones and artifacts after a storm.
+(Sorry, I don't have the dates handy.)

-for continued native burial zones see the end of “moccasin mike” road on Wisc. point.
-The burials there were dug up and moved t a “proper” graveyard at a church in Superior.
+For continued native burial zones see the end of Moccasin Mike Road on Wisconsin Point.
+The burials there were dug up and moved to a "proper" graveyard at a church in Superior.

 I have always heard people reference Minnesota Point (Park Point) as being man made.
 When really it was a natural sand bar, one of the longest freshwater sand bars in the world.
 As seen on your map native Americans inhabited it via a small portage.
 Pretty sure the native Americans didn't decide to build a 10 mile sand bar.
 I think the confusion is that some people consider it an island because of the canal.
 So really Minnesota Point became a man made island when the canal was dug out in 1870.

 I never knew that the East Hillside used to be the Town of Portland.